Ninth Annual BVAA Sunflower Show

 Uxbridge, MA 01569

-This meeting and session is free and open to the public.
+This meeting and workshop is free and open to the public.
 No experience is necessary.
-The fun of our workshops is that we all learn new things we’ve never done before.
+The fun of our workshops is that we all try new things we’ve never done before.

 All are welcome – this workshop is open to members and non-members.
 Feel free to bring along a friend!
-We’d love to see you there to learn some new things and explore your creativity!
+We’d love to see you there to try some new things and explore your creativity!

 Blackstone Valley Art Association Sponsors